-As the story goes, I’ve been living, working, and fishing in Central America for the past 12 years.
-While San Jose, Costa Rica is home, during my time here for one reason or another I’ve traveled to all seven Central American countries – in addition to another 15+ throughout the rest of the world.
-During my twenties I was perhaps more concerned about collecting stamps in my passport and the thrill of new experiences (those that I can remember, anyway) while now in my thirties I’m smart enough to have turned these pleasure trips into a business with my travel agency, Central America Fishing.
-I’ve been incredibly fortunate to earn a living doing what I love and I’ve been even luckier to have fished with the region’s best captains and caught everything from (multiple) marlin at the FADs in Costa Rica, yellow-fin tuna on the Hannibal Bank in Panama, and permit on the fly in Belize.
-In a dozen years I’ve accomplished and experienced more than I ever dreamed I would, and yet one regret I have is that I didn’t fish MORE.
+I’ve been living, working, and fishing in Central America since 2003 and while San Jose, Costa Rica is home, during my time here I’ve traveled to all seven Central American countries (in addition to another 20 throughout the rest of the world).
+I’ve been incredibly fortunate to earn a living doing what I love and I’ve been even luckier to have fished with many of Central America’s best captains and caught everything from marlin at the FADs in Costa Rica, yellow-fin tuna on the Hannibal Bank in Panama, and bonefish, permit, and tarpon on the fly in Belize.
+Despite the countless hours on the water and fish I’ve caught, the one regret I have is that I didn’t fish MORE.
+Thanks to Okuma I found a way to fix that problem, so read our Fishing Tackle Review – Okuma Nomad Travel Rods and see what a game changer they have been!

-Webster’s dictionary defines “obsession” as ‘a persistent disturbing preoccupation with an idea or feeling; compelling motivation,‘ so I easily self diagnosed myself by the fact that even when I’m on a fishing trip all I can think about is fishing.
-For the past dozen year’s I’ve been traveling around Central America to get to know the best destinations, visit the top hotels and lodges so our guests are well taken care of, and of course I’ve fished a ton to sort through the good, the bad, and the ugly.
-My ever-present Achilles Heel throughout these travels was that I couldn’t bring all my fishing gear with me wherever I went, which is why despite the countless days I’ve fished here I felt like I was missing out on opportunities to fish even more.
+Webster’s dictionary defines “obsession” as ‘a persistent disturbing preoccupation with an idea or feeling; compelling motivation,‘ so I easily self diagnosed myself by the fact that even when I’m on a fishing trip all I can think about is fishing before or after the boat leaves the dock.
+For the past decade and a half I’ve been traveling around Central America to get to know the best destinations, visit the top fishing lodges and hotels so our guests are well taken care of, and of course I’ve fished a ton to sort through the good, the bad, and the ugly.
+My ever-present Achilles Heel throughout these travels was that I couldn’t bring my fishing gear with me wherever I went, which is why despite the countless days I’ve fished here I felt like I was missing out on opportunities to fish even more.
 All that changed when I shared a booth at the Fred Hall Show in March 2015 with my good buddy Shea McIntee and his Stoked on Fishing crew.
-They were raffling off a three piece travel rod from one of their show’s sponsors, Okuma, and that’s when I had my Mike Meyer’s moment from ‘Wayne’s World’ – “It will be mine, oh yes.
+They were raffling off a three piece travel rod from one of their sponsors, Okuma, and that’s when I had my Mike Meyer’s moment from ‘Wayne’s World’ – “It will be mine, oh yes.
 It will be mine.”

-After learning more about my business and seeing the shows we filmed with Stoked on Fishing, last March all around good guy Dave from Okuma shipped me a box of goodies: a Nomad Travel Rod, a Nomad Inshore Travel Rod, and host of Savage Gear‘s top saltwater lures like their Panic Prey V2 and Salty Freestylers.
+After learning more about my business and seeing the shows we filmed with Stoked on Fishing, last March Okuma shipped me a box of goodies including a Nomad Travel Rod, a Nomad Inshore Travel Rod, and host of Savage Gear’s top saltwater lures like their Panic Prey V2 and Salty Freestylers.
 We agreed that few people could put these Nomad Travel Rods to the test better than I with the transient, non-stop lifestyle I lead.
 With my lake house in northern Wisconsin and an international sport fishing travel agency in Central America I’d be able to fish these rods for literally hundreds of freshwater and saltwater species, and I couldn’t wait to see how’d they’d perform.

 I spent most of last summer and fall back in Wisconsin in preparation for my wedding in September, so I immediately started putting miles on these rods with regular fishing trips back down to Central America.
 A trip to Panama in May, a trip to Belize in June, my wedding in Michigan in September, a trip to Costa Rica in November, and the finally moving back to Costa Rica full time after the holidays in December – these rods could have earned a free flight in 2016.
 By my calculation in their first year alone they have already traveled about 19,000 miles with me, so my first observation is that they are sturdy, durable, and quality made.
 Each travel rod comes in a padded, water resistant case that measures 32″ long by 5″ wide and only weighs about 19 oz so perhaps most importantly they easily fit inside my checked luggage or in the overhead bin when I fly.
 If you were born a travel rod, you’d have to assume that my two are thinking they won the lottery having me as their owner because they’ve already fished the Hannibal Bank in Panama, the second longest barrier reef in the world in Belize’s Mesoamerican Reef, the fishing mecca of Quepos in Costa Rica, and of course dozens of gorgeous rivers & lakes throughout the Midwest.